bixycler/UniinfoNotes/pages/Workspace.md

 								- Enough!
 On this mountaintop 🗻, wherever I look, I see the horizon.
 Don’t ask such redundant questions!!!
 								- If you've seen it, let's go!
 								- Why move on if we'll never reach it?!!!
-								- I've reached it, which is why I'm leading you.
+								- I've reached it, that's why I'm leading you.
 If you don't want to go, you can stay here.
 								- Wait, master, you can't leave!
 You owe me an explanation of how you can reach that endless horizon!
 								- I've reached it by bringing the horizon right beneath my feet.
 								- 😮 How is that possible...